googleapis/google-auth-library-php/README.md

 Before making your API call, you must be sure the API you're calling has been enabled.
-Go to **APIs & Auth** > **APIs** in the [Google Developers Console](developer console) and enable the APIs you'd like to call.
+Go to **APIs & Auth** > **APIs** in the [Google Developers Console][developer console] and enable the APIs you'd like to call.
 For the example below, you must enable the `Drive API`.

 #### Call the APIs